KNIGHTMASTER/DCGenerator/README.md

 # DCGenerator
 Repository for project Dimensional Code Generator.
-Using Spring Boot, Vaadin and ZXing
+Using Spring Boot, Vaadin,  ZXing and MYSQL *Dimensional Code : Barcode and QR Code